Easy to Use Legal Templates

 Why is quality control important in trademark licensing?

 Importantly, your trademark carries a brand value and reputation for your business.
 Essentially, it is a statement as to the quality of your goods and/or services.
 If the licensee to whom the right to use the trademark is granted does not maintain the quality of his goods and/or services, then it can tarnish the hard-earned reputation of your business.
 Subsequently, this is why it is one of the most important parts of a trademark licensing agreement is that you conduct due diligence on the licensee.
-Further, standard quality control in the goods and services provided by the licensee are ensured by setting out in detail the quality and terms and conditions of use of the trademark.
+Further, standard quality control in the goods and services provided by the licensee is ensured by setting out in detail the quality and terms and conditions of use of the trademark.

 Does it matter if my trademark is not registered?

 You can enter into a trademark license agreement regardless of whether your trademark is registered.
-You can do so even if its unregistered or in process of registration.
-Essentially, what you need to ensure in case of an unregistered trademark is that you provide every possible detail of your claim in the ownership.
+You can do so even if it’s unregistered or in process of registration.
+Essentially, what you need to ensure in the case of an unregistered trademark is that you provide every possible detail of your claim in the ownership.
 You can claim your ownership of the trademark with details like:

 -Date of first use

 -Description of goods/services used with your trademarks

-However, a registered trademark is the best way to claim your ownership on the mark.
+-However, a registered trademark is the best way to claim your ownership of the mark.

 What should you include in a Trademark License Agreement?